Communism in Peru

-Communism as a political philosophy in Peru dates back to the 1920s, a period where new ideological currents entered the country.
+Communism as a political philosophy in Peru dates back to the 1920s, a period when new ideological currents entered the country.

 Throughout the movement's history, a number of parties, movements and organisations in the country have referred to themselves by the name of "communist party".
 The oldest to do so is the Peruvian Communist Party (Partido Comunista Peruano, PCP), originally founded in 1928 as the Peruvian Socialist Party (PSP) by Marxist philosopher and journalist José Carlos Mariátegui.
 The 1960s brought about the emergence of splinter groups up until the 21st century.
 One of these groups, commonly known as the Shining Path (PCP-SL), waged an insurgency against the Peruvian State that resulted in a 20-year period of violence that took place from 1980 to 2000, while its splinter groups have continued to operate from 2001 onwards.